 Do you have any advice on DHEA supplements.
 I have read several interesting articles about the effects of DHEA supplementation in a clinical setting.
 However, I presume that the DHEA used was the synthetic variety, as opposed to the products that are based on Mexican Yams that are available to the general public without a prescription.

 DHEA was sold as an oral supplement in health food stores until 1985, when the Food and Drug Administration (FDA) banned its sales based on a lack of evidence that DHEA was neither safe nor effective.
 After this ban was lifted in 1994, the FDA approved its over-the-counter distribution as a nutritional supplement.
-Since nutritional supplements are not regulated by the FDA, quality, purity, and effectiveness of DHEA supplements vary by manufacturer (which is why some critics say that only prescribed DHEA is effective).
-You can check with a health food store to see which brands they recommend.
+Since nutritional supplements aren't regulated by the FDA, quality, purity, and effectiveness of DHEA supplements vary by manufacturer (which is why some critics say that only prescribed DHEA is effective).

-Of note: Most of the claims being made about DHEA's benefits are based on results from animal, rather than human, studies.
-This is problematic because other animals do not produce their own DHEA at all like humans do, so their bodies may respond to it quite differently.
-Fewer studies have looked at the effects of DHEA on humans.
-Most of these studies have been short-term, clinical trials looking at insufficient numbers of older people taking relatively low doses of DHEA.
+Few studies have actually looked at the effects of DHEA on humans; instead, most utilize other animals as subjects, who both produce and respond to DHEA differently than do humans.
+Most of the studies conducted on humans have been short-term, clinical trials looking at insufficient numbers of older people taking relatively low doses of DHEA.
 Although many of these studies have reported benefits and few side effects, others have shown no benefits over a placebo.
 For more definitive information, additional clinical trials studying DHEA use in humans are needed.